 Our audit was conducted for the purpose of forming an opinion on the combined bond indenture basis financial statements as a whole.
-The schedules of revenues, expenditures and changes in fund balance - bond indenture basis - budget to actual included in the additional information section on pages 37 - 48 are presented for purposes of additional analysis and are not a required part of the combined bond indenture basis financial statements.
+The schedules of revenues, expenditures and changes in fund balance - bond indenture basis - budget to actual included in the additional information section are presented for purposes of additional analysis and are not a required part of the combined bond indenture basis financial statements (schedules not included with this report).

 The schedules of revenues, expenditures and changes in fund balance - bond indenture basis - budget to actual are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the combined bond indenture basis financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the combined bond indenture basis financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined bond indenture basis financial statements or to the combined bond indenture basis financial statements or to the combined bond indenture basis financial statements in accordance with auditing standards generally accepted in the United States of America.
+Such information has been subjected to the auditing procedures applied in the audit of the combined bond indenture basis financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined bond indenture basis financial statements or to the combined bond indenture basis financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedules of revenues, expenditures and changes in fund balance - bond indenture basis - budget to actual are fairly stated, in all material respects, in relation to the combined bond indenture basis financial statements as a whole.